Mechanical Engineering B.S.ME.

 Pre-Engineering Technical (PET) requirement: PET courses must be completed with C- or better by the third semester of enrollment in order to continue in engineering coursework.

-General Education: Fifteen credits of approved Gen Ed Electives, including the University diversity requirement (three credits of D1 and three additional credits of D1 or D2) and the University sustainability requirement (SU).
+General Education: Fifteen credits of approved Gen Ed Electives, including the University diversity requirement (three credits of D1 and three credits of D1 or D2).

 First-Year Design Experience: Transfer students without applicable transfer credit have the option of either taking ME 001 or replacing the credits with engineering course work at the 100-level or higher.